-Social selling and inbound marketing go hand-in-hand.
+Social selling and inbound marketing (one of the key strategies of digital marketing) go hand-in-hand.
 Building a social presence plays a large role in any inbound marketing plan, and combining social selling with broader social media marketing tactics can help to facilitate alignment between your sales and marketing teams.

 An inbound marketing plan should have a few basic components to ensure that your plan is well-rounded, positions your company for success, and allows you to ensure that you begin your inbound marketing efforts with a solid understanding of what steps that you need to take next.

 The core components of any inbound marketing plan include:

 You can’t create an effective inbound marketing plan without understanding who you are targeting.
 When you think about your buyer persona you think you have it down.
 It’s a little bit more challenging to precisely explain it to someone else.
 But putting it in writing is an entirely different story.
 Finding the right words to describe each aspect of your buyer persona is a really good exercise, because it forces you to be exact.
 When you’re working with a team, conduct this exercise together and you’ll see how everyone will end up wanting to use a different word here and there.
 Coming together as a team and agreeing on the right words and using that definition moving forward in the prospecting process is an amazingly unifying focing-function.

 A buyer persona creates a vivid picture of the type of prospects that you target.
 For example, a commercial insurance company that targets manufacturing companies might target owners or GMs of manufacturing companies.
 Their buyer persona would include information about their average age, income, hobbies, business information, goals, and typical pain points that they encounter.
 One of my favorite templates to create buyer personas is from Xtensio.
 It’s simple, intuitive, easy to fill out and incorporates the most important aspects you need to consider.